Guide to vision care benefits for First Nations and Inuit

 When requesting coverage for minor or major repairs, details about the damage are required to be submitted, including:

-- specific details on the nature of the damage (for example, left frame end piece damaged or right hinge damaged)
+- specific details on the nature of the damage (for example, left frame end piece damaged or right hinge damaged, frame beyond repair and requires replacement).
+Do not describe the repair as a "major repair".
+Instead use for example "frame replacement")

 - what, if any damage is covered under replacement warranty

-- the estimated cost to repair the pieces that are damaged
+- the estimated cost to repair, including parts

-Coverage for minor and major repairs may be provided on the condition that the repairs render the eyewear acceptable for wear, and that repair costs do not exceed the prices in the Vision Care Regional Fee Grids available on the Express Scripts Canada NIHB provider and client website.
+Coverage for repairs may be provided on the condition that this renders the eyewear acceptable for wear.
+Maximum coverage for total repair costs can be found in the Vision Care Regional Fee Grids available on the Express Scripts Canada NIHB provider and client website.
 Eyeglass repair kits for client use at home may be covered using the minor repair code.

 |Item||Criteria for approval|